Canada profile - Timeline

 1931 - Statute of Westminster grants British dominions complete autonomy.

-1939 - Outbreak of World War II: Canadian forces are active in Italy, Europe, the Atlantic and elsewhere.
+1939 - Outbreak of World War II: Canadian forces are active in Europe, the Atlantic and other theatres.

 1947 - Canada is declared to be of equal status with Great Britain within the Commonwealth.

 1949 - Canada becomes a founder member of Nato.
 Newfoundland, until then a British dominion, becomes a province of Canada.